leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 	commenting on their pros and cons based on their stat rankings in the league, preparing you for a game against them.

+	Another feature is the Versus window, which compares any two teams' averages side-by-side.
+You can either compare two different teams from the same file or custom league, a team to its real life counterpart, or to the same team from another file.

 Export to CSV
 	The tool allows you to export the following into CSV files, for use in spreadsheet, database or table-editing software (such as Excel), to make